Mpox is in the community. To learn more about what you can do to keep yourself and others safe, click here

 How do you know if you have it?

-The best way to find out if you’ve contracted syphilis is to get a blood test (NZAF provide rapid/finger-prick tests for syphilis).
-Especially as sometimes symptoms may be mild and not noticeable during the early stages of the infection, and during the latent stage of syphilis you won’t experience any symptoms at all.
+Symptoms may be mild, and many people do not experience any symptoms at all.
+The best way to find out if you’ve contracted syphilis is to get a blood test.
+Remember that symptoms may be mild and not noticeable during the early stages of the infection, and during the latent stage of syphilis you won’t experience any symptoms at all.

 STIs